Right to Buy Solicitors

 • There is no exchange of contracts - you go straight to completion.

 • Invariably you complete on a Monday.
-If you don't manage to complete on the Monday planned, you normally have to wait until the next available Monday to finish the process.
+If you don't manage to complete it on the Monday planned, you normally have to wait until the next available Monday to finish the process.

-Selling your right to buy home is an option many ex-council tenants might be faced with, either needing to upsize or due to a change in financial circumstances, even potentially due to the death of the owner.
+Selling your Right to Buy home is an option many ex-council tenants might be faced with, either needing to upsize or due to a change in financial circumstances, even potentially due to the death of the owner.

-• your old landlord
+• Your old landlord.

-• another social landlord in the area
+• Another social landlord in the area.

 The property should be sold at the full market price agreed between you and the landlord.

-If you can’t agree, a district valuer will say how much your home is worth and set the price.
-You won’t have to pay for their valuation.
+If you can't agree, a district valuer will say how much your home is worth and set the price.
+You won't have to pay for their independent valuation.

 You can sell your home to anyone if the landlord doesn’t agree to buy it within 8 weeks.